New-Wheat/Linux-for-HUAWEI-MateBook-E-2019/README.md

 [Devicetree](https://github.com/New-Wheat/Linux-for-HUAWEI-MateBook-E-2019/blob/main/linux/arch/arm64/boot/dts/qcom/sdm850-huawei-matebook-e-2019.dts) and extra resources to run Linux on HUAWEI MateBook E 2019

+**NOTE: Devicetree has been accepted and will be available in mainline tree soon.**

 ## Status

 Supported features (some require proper firmware files placed in `/lib/firmware`):